 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Community Collaborative Research Grant (CCRG)

-Awards will range between $5,000 and $25,000 with an estimated 2 to 10 awards per year, dependent upon the availability of federal funds.
+Awards will range between $5,000 and $25,000 with an estimated 2 to 10 awards per year, depending on the availability of funds and quality of the received proposals.
 Indirect costs may not be charged.
-Matching/inkind funds are not required but are highly encouraged.
-Investigators may only propose one-year (12 months maximum) research projects.
-Projects should be planned with a May 1, 2020 start date.
-Individuals may be lead PI or co-PI on only one proposal but can be participants on multiple proposals.
+Matching/in-kind funds are not required but are encouraged.